-To see exactly what other properties will be sent with each request, you can check the source code of the .NET or Java service.
-The .NET Web Api service includes a documentation module that allows developers to view the API documentation by running the service and navigating to
+To see exactly what other properties are sent with each request, check the source code of the .NET or Java service.
+The .NET Web API service includes a documentation module that allows developers to view the API documentation by running the service and navigating to

 Developers can also view these same request and response classes by opening the TypeScript declaration files (specifically

 Leadtools.Document.d.ts) included in the LEADTOOLS installation and looking for the